12 Key Marketing Trends (2023-2026)

 Clothing company Aerie started the #aeriereal hashtag, encouraging their customers to post unfiltered images on themselves on Instagram.

 For every share, the company donates $1 to the National Eating Disorders Association.

 6. Marketers go all-in with video

-Search growth for the term "video marketing" is up 24% over the last decade.
+Search growth for the term "video marketing" over the last decade.

 HubSpot has named video marketing as “one of, if not the, most important marketing trend today and likely for the next 5-10 years”.

 To see the dominance of video, you don’t need to look any further than YouTube.

 The platform reports that more than 500 hours of content are uploaded every minute.